- Rafting the white water rapids of Río Pacuare

 You can also opt for a hike through the jungle to reach the fabled sendero de las mulas (mule trail), among the primary routes used by the Cabécar Indians.
 After the initial climb, you'll hike to the Nairi Awari Indigenous Reserve to reach a hidden waterfall.
 You'll picnic at this scenic spot before hiking back along the trail to a Cabécar indigenous community.

 In the afternoon, return to the lodge for one last cozy night surrounded by trees.
+Check out our list of the best luxury hotels in Costa Rica.

 Day 4: Rafting Class III-IV Rapids, Continue to Arenal